Updated July 19, 2016

 Montreal is a city of many churches.
-This page only describes the most notable Roman Catholic churches.
-Many of the city's other churches are also striking buildings with astonishing interiors, but are not necessarily open except during services.
+This page only describes a few of the mores notable Roman Catholic churches.
+Many of the city's other churches are also striking buildings with beautiful interiors, but are not necessarily open except during services.

-There are new links to panoramic views of the interiors of some of these churches.
-That site plays music on load, but the sound icon at the bottom of the screen lets you turn it off.
+There are links to panoramic views of the interiors of these churches from photojpl.com.
+That site often plays music on load, but the sound icon at the bottom of the screen lets you turn it off.

 Céline Dion got married at Notre-Dame, it's typically the site of funerals of significant people such as Pierre Trudeau and Maurice Richard, and concerts are held there.
 There's a regular son et lumière projection that tells about the church's history.